 McAllen in Hidalgo County, Texas — The American South (West South Central)

 Location.
-26° Touch for map.
-Marker is at or near this postal address: 609 West US 83 Business, McAllen TX 78501, United States of America.
+26° 12.073′ N, 98° 14.102′ W. Marker is in McAllen, Texas, in Hidalgo County.
+Marker is at the intersection of South Main Street and Chicago Avenue, on the left when traveling north on South Main Street.
+Touch for map.
+Marker is at or near this postal address: 308 S Main St, McAllen TX 78501, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 M. & J. Nelson Building (here, next to this marker); McAllen Post Office (within shouting distance of this marker); Sacred Heart Catholic Church (about 400 feet away, measured in a direct line); First Presbyterian Church of McAllen McAllen, The Beginning (approx. ¼ mile away); Casa de Palmas (approx. ¼ mile away); Site of Casa de Palmas (approx. 0.3 miles away); Site of McAllen Hospitals (approx. 0.3 miles away).
 Touch for a list and map of all markers in McAllen.